 Before booking, the clients need to get their health check-up completed.
 Moreover, the sanitization of handles, lounges, and the entire spa should be introduced every 20 minutes.
 Some bookings might require the guests to take pre and post-treatment-showers.
 Face masks have to be on while specific touch treatments are taking place to reduce the risk.
 Strict social distancing guidelines need to be followed, and the thermal treatments would be reopened based on the varying severity of breakdown in different areas.

 The public has a sense of urgency to return to spas after months of lockdown.
 However, the spas might not be able to function at full capacity.
 Many people expect to spend the same amount of time and money for their spa-treatments as they did before the health crisis.
 The pandemic has made people prioritize their wellbeing, and thus they believe spas have the expertise to help them de-stress.
-Since most have been cautious about their health, resuming such outdoor activities will help them establish the "new-life" kicks back.
+Since most have been cautious about their health, resuming such outdoor activities will help them establish the “new-life” kicks back.
+You can also go to Med Spa where you can get variety of nonsurgical aesthetic medical services under the supervision of a licensed physician.

 Therefore, after a long period of stress and uncertainty, people require some luxury and relaxation.